affederaffe/Tmds.DBus.SourceGenerator/README.md

    ```
    busctl tree <service name>
    ```
-   To dump the xml definition of the interface:
+   To dump the XML definition of the interface:
    ```
    busctl introspect <service name> /path/to/object --xml-interface
    ```